CosmosMil/CosmosMil/README.md

 - 👋 I’m @CosmosMil
-- 👀 Looking into CosmJS
+- 👀 Learning Rust on Solana
-- 🌱 Currently building with JavaScript, TypeScript and React
+- 🌱 Building with JavaScript, TypeScript and React